michalkmet/xp-tic-tac-toe-graduation/NOTES.md

 - ✅ UAT1.3: When board is created I want to see "\n\nBoard Created." message
 - ✅ UAT1.4: When board is created I want to see "\nThe game will start with player X" message
 - ✅ User stories
-- User Story 2: Bots drawing X and O on the board
-- ⚠ TODO UAT2.1 When board is created I want to see Player 1 to write X on the board
-- ⚠ TODO UAT2.2 When first player is finished I want to see Player 2 to write O on the board

 Pomodoro 2:
-- ⚠ TODO UAT2.1 When board is created I want to see Player 1 to write X on the board
+- ✅ UAT2.1 When board is created I want to see Player 1 to write X on the board
 - ⚠ TODO UAT2.2 When first player is finished I want to see Player 2 to write O on the board
 - ⚠ TODO New User stories